microsoft/Generic-Build-your-own-copilot-Solution-Accelerator/scripts/readme.md

 # Data Preparation

 # Prepare Data Locally
-Follow the instructions in this section to prepare your data locally.
-This is easiest for small data sets.
-For much larger sets, see the [instructions to use AML below](#use-aml-to-prepare-data).
 ## Setup
-- Install the necessary packages listed in requirements.txt, e.g. `pip install --user -r requirements.txt`
+- Install the necessary packages listed in requirements.txt, e.g. `pip install --user -r requirements-dev.txt`

 ## Configure
 - Create a .env file similar to the .env.example file.
 Fill in the values for the environment variables.